Hall 6 of the FCCS EPM Cloud Study Tour

 🔬 Lab Scenario — DeutschWerk/BritEdge Unrealised Profit

-Full Enterprise Journal workflow from creation to post-consolidation verification
+Full Consolidation Journal workflow from creation to post-consolidation verification

 DeutschWerk sold components to BritEdge during Q1.
 At period end, BritEdge holds €30,000 of unrealised profit in closing inventory (DeutschWerk's 25% margin on €120,000 of unsold components).
-The Finance Controller has confirmed this is a Q1-specific situation requiring an Enterprise Journal — not a systematic rule.
+The Finance Controller has confirmed this is a Q1-specific situation requiring a Consolidation Journal — not a systematic rule.
+This adjustment stays entirely within FCCS (FCCS_Journal Input); it is a consolidation-layer elimination that does not need to flow back to the ERP GL.
 The journal must eliminate the unrealised profit from consolidated inventory and retained earnings.

 🧰 Setup